mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This text deals with all the asbab of ‘umum.

-- *Al-Tahbir* by ‘Ala al-Din al-Mardawi

-- *Al-Bahr Al-Muhit* by Badr al-Din al-Zarkashi
+- *Al-Ghiyathi* by Abu'l-Ma'ali al-Juwayni

-Similar to al-Tahbir, this book is an encyclopedia and the last truly great work written on usul al-fiqh.
-Nothing after comes close to its scope and depth.
-Also read al-Zarkashi’s Salasil al-Dhahab, which presents issues not typically found in books of usul al-fiqh.
+This book by al-Juwayni is one the most comprehensive works on imamah and siyasah shar'iyyah ever written.
+Supplement it with *al-Ihkam* by al-Qarafi, which was written to clarify the difference between the legal opinions of a mufti, the rulings of a qadi, and the decisions of a ruler.

 - *Al-Qawa’id* by ‘Ala al-Din Ibn al-Lahham

 At this juncture, one should begin the study of takhrij al-furu’ ‘ala al-usul, which demonstrates how usul al-fiqh is practically applied to furu’.
 Ibn al-Lahham mentions al-qawa’id al-usuliyyah and demonstrates how furu’ are built upon them.
-Supplement this with Takhrij al-Furu’ ‘ala al-Usul by Uthman Shushan.
-Shushan relies on many different sources and brings examples from Ibn Qudamah’s al-Mughni, making it one of the most comprehensive works on the subject.
+Supplement this with *Takhrij al-Furu’ ‘ala al-Usul* by Uthman Shushan.
+Shushan relies on many different sources and brings examples from Ibn Qudamah’s *al-Mughni*, making it one of the most comprehensive works on the subject.

 - *Idah al-Dala’il* by Sharaf al-Din al-Zarirani